cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/aws-ec2/deploy_aws_micro_bosh.html.md

 title: Deploy Micro Bosh on AWS
 ---

-We will leverage the Elastic IP, Security Group and Key Pair file that we created in Step 2 to deploy a Micro BOSH server on AWS in four steps:
+We will leverage the Elastic IP, Security Group and Key Pair file that we created in Configuring AWS for Micro BOSH](/docs/running/deploying-cf/aws-ec2/configure_aws_micro_bosh.html) to deploy a Micro BOSH server on AWS in four steps:

 1. Create Directory Structure